 With one of the most experienced and well-respected Cardiothoracic Surgical Programs in the state, led by the surgeons of Northeast Georgia Physicians Group, the team at Georgia Heart Institute operates at the highest level to care for all types of valve disease – no matter how complex.

-The multi-disciplinary Structural Heart Program of Georgia Heart Institute provides some of the most innovative, minimally-invasive procedures available to treat valve diseases.
+The multi-disciplinary Structural Heart Center of Georgia Heart Institute provides some of the most innovative, minimally-invasive procedures available to treat valve diseases.
 To ensure the best care outcomes, a collaborative team of experts from cardiothoracic surgery, interventional cardiology and cardiac imaging come together in the Structural and Valvular Heart Disease Clinic, to review each patient’s case and develop a customized treatment plan.

 Receiving Structural Heart Care at Georgia Heart Institute